 While some workout routines can increase your hunger, yoga can actually do the opposite.
 Studies show that regular practice is tied to mindful eating, especially through breath awareness, which strengthens the mind-body connection.

 Curbing appetite is one of the biggest challenges for people attempting a healthier lifestyle and may be trying to manage weight.
 However, research suggests that yoga poses help decrease levels of the appetite-stimulating hormone ghrelin and increase levels of the appetite-suppressing hormone leptin.
 This means yoga can help you get rid of those extra pounds you have been trying to lose!

 Yoga is recognized as an effective way to improve the sleep quality of many individuals of different ages.
 It specifically can relieve sleep disturbances such as insomnia.

 Sleep is the basis of your entire day, actually your entire life.
 And a bedtime yoga ritual can set your life on the right track by regulating your sleep cycle!

 For children and young adults, it can also help them get more active during their day, improving their mental and physical wellbeing.

-7. Could improve heart health
+7. Yoga benefits heart health

-Yoga can improve your cardiovascular health by lowering your blood pressure, heart rate and cholesterol levels.
+Yoga can improve your cardiovascular health by lowering your blood pressure, heart rate, and cholesterol levels.
 In addition to that, it can help prevent triglycerides from becoming too high.

 High blood pressure is a serious risk factor for heart problems and even kidney issues.